PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - A whole-file Ruff run on `lower_from_onnx2tf.py` reports 14 pre-existing unused-local (`F841`) findings outside this extracted helper.
-The changed lowerer passes Ruff with that inherited category ignored; the new owner and both changed test files pass Ruff without exclusions.
+The changed lowerer passes Ruff with that inherited category ignored; the new owner and dedicated owner/architecture tests pass Ruff without exclusions.
+- A whole-file Ruff run on `test_tflite_builder_direct.py` reports ten pre-existing unused compatibility imports (`F401`).
+The one corrected fixture line passes with that inherited category ignored; the dedicated new owner test and architecture test pass Ruff without exclusions.
 - The optional PyTorch exporter suite runs when the host's Python 3.10 `LD_LIBRARY_PATH` and `PYTHONPATH` are removed from the command environment.
   The focused results, restored native-codegen bindings, real-model artifact